NYCPlanning/design/CPP (CPE)/CPP-product-roadmap.md

 - obtaining quantitative data through a System Usability Scale (SUS) evaluation to gauge the usability of the current CPP's system

   > SUS provides a quick and accurate metric to gauge a system's usability.
-Average SUS scores tend to range from 60-70 points out of 100, with 80+ being an good score indicating excellent usability. **We aim to gather a minimum of 14 responses to get an 90+% confidence level to have reliable results.**
+Average SUS scores tend to range from 60-70 points out of 100, with 80+ being an good score indicating excellent usability.
+A survey was sent out to collect this data. **We aim to gather a minimum of 14 responses to get an 90+% confidence level to have reliable results.**

 - gathering qualitative data through usability testing interviews to pinpoint issues and understand observations from direct feedback